vTheWise/Artificial_Life/README.md

 For reproducing the selected results, I have added seed values for both the numpy and random modules that I've been using in the program.
 These seeds are defined in **constant.py** as numpy_seed and random_seed, respectively.
 They can be changed before running the program.

-## Sensor Placements

-The creatures in our random 3D world currently have touch sensors.
-Whether a link will have a sensor is defined with the help of a random choice function with a probability of 0.5.

-## Motor Placements

-Motors are placed on the joints of the creatures.

 ## Morphospace

-### World

-The world contains a spherical ball on a 3D plane.
-The world also contains a gravitational force.

 ### Creature - Body